Super-Eddington accretion in protogalactic cores: The simulation suite

 In the standard version of the code, the BH accretion rate is capped at the Eddington mass accretion rate, given by Eq.~\eqref{eq:EddLim}, where $\epsilon_{\rm r}$ has a fixed value, set in the parameter file, usually equal to 0.1, and $\mu_{\rm e}$ is set equal to unity for simplicity.

-Part of the radiated luminosity, $L = \epsilon_{\rm r}\dot{M}_{\rm BHL}c^2$, is coupled to the surrounding gas: in \textsc{Gasoline2}, this so-called BH feedback is thermal, i. e. a small fraction $\epsilon_{\rm c}$ of $L$ is converted into thermal energy per unit time and coupled to the $N_{\rm smooth}$ neighbour gas particles in the BH kernel \citep[][]{Bellovary_et_al_2013}.
+Part of the radiated luminosity, $L = \epsilon_{\rm r}\dot{M}_{\rm BHL}c^2$, is coupled isotropically\footnote{Although feedback from accreting BHs is expected to be highly anisotropic on very small scales, the energy and momentum output is generally thought to become more isotropized after thermalisation.
+Moreover, the effective angular distribution of the outflow is ultimately shaped by the ambient gas density, as the outflow propagates preferentially along paths of least resistance \citep[see for details, e.g.][]{Mukherjee_et_al_2018, Costa_et_al_2020, Tanner_Weaver_2022}.} to the surrounding gas.
+In \textsc{Gasoline2}, this so-called BH feedback is thermal, i.e. a small fraction $\epsilon_{\rm c}$ of $L$ is converted into thermal energy per unit time and coupled to the $N_{\rm smooth}$ neighbour gas particles in the BH kernel \citep[][]{Bellovary_et_al_2013}.

 In \citeauthor{Sassano_et_al_2023} (\citeyear{Sassano_et_al_2023}; hereafter \citetalias{Sassano_et_al_2023}), the code has been modified in order to study SE accretion, removing the Eddington cap and adopting a variable radiative efficiency consistent with the slim disc model \citep[][]{Abramowicz_et_al_1988}.
 More specifically, they adopted the results by \citet{Madau_et_al_2014}, who provide an analytical fit of the numerical solutions of the relativistic slim accretion disc equations by \citet{Sadowski_2009}: